Cayuga, Mississippi

 Cayuga is an unincorporated community in Hinds County, in the U.S. state of Mississippi.

 History

+Cayuga was a point on the Natchez Trace, the stop after Rocky Springs when heading northeast toward Nashville.
+It lay within the Choctaw Nation, just outside the Anglo-Spanish colonial Natchez District.
 The community is named after Cayuga Lake, in New York.
 Cayuga was once home to two churches.
 A post office called Cayuga was established in 1829, and remained in operation until 1906.
 A variant name was "Cayuga Plantation".